anvaypandit/Respiratory-Sound-Data-Classification/README.md

 3. In the saved models folder we have h5 output files of CNN/ANN Models.
 Naming convention of models is FEAUTRE_CNN_EPOCH_ACCURACY.h5

 4. In the visualization folder we have have all visualization notebooks generated for features.

+Note: The preprocessing of features other than LPC are a part of model notebooks itself.
+We form intermediate pickle files ( w_c_dateset.pickle,wavelet.pickle etc) when we run the first model for the feature and then use these saved forms for other models of the same feature.
+The pickle files are huge so we did not push it to the repository.